A general construction of strictly Neumaier graphs and a related switching: Further problems: Infinite edge-regular lattices

-$A_2$ root lattice is isomorphic to the 6-regular triangular grid.
-The root lattices $A_3$ and $D_3$ are both isomorphic to the tetrahedral-octahedral honeycomb.
+\begin{remark} The generating sets $S_{n,2}^{(1)}$ and $S_{n,2}^{(2)}$ are known as root systems $A_{n-1}$ and $D_n$, respectively (see \cite[Chapter 8]{BH12}).
+In particular, the root lattice $A_2$ is isomorphic to the 6-regular triangular grid, and the root lattices $A_3$ and $D_3$ are both isomorphic to the tetrahedral-octahedral honeycomb. \end{remark}

+Now we have an approach to construct Neumaier graphs using a computer, which is similar the approaches in Sections \ref{ss:6reggrid} and \ref{ss:honeycomb}.
+In this process we start with $G=G_{n}^{(i)}$ and $\Gamma=\Gamma_{n,m}^{(i)}$, for some integer $n>2$, positive and even integer $m$, and $i\in \{1,2\}$.
+Then we find a subgroup $I$ of $G$ which is a perfect 1-code in $\Gamma$, and has finite index determined by what parameter set we want our resulting Neumaier graph to have.
+A subgroup $T$ of $I$ is then chosen which has the property that $\Gamma/T$ is still edge-regular, and that the cosets of $I/T$ partition $\Gamma/T$ into perfect 1-codes.
+We can then apply our general construction to find a Neumaier graph, with isomorphism class that may depend on our choice parameters $n,m$ and $i$, and the groups $I$ and $T$.

-In Tables \ref{tab:gamma1} and \ref{tab:gamma2}, we present the number of cases for which we find strictly Neumaier graphs using the graphs $\Gamma_{n,m}^{(1)}$ and $\Gamma_{n,m}^{(2)}$, respectively.
+In Tables \ref{tab:gamma1} and \ref{tab:gamma2}, we present the number of cases for which we find strictly Neumaier graphs by taking quotients of the graphs $\Gamma_{n,2}^{(1)}$ and $\Gamma_{n,2}^{(2)}$, respectively.
 The first column of the tables give the corresponding value of $n$.
-The second column gives the Neuamier graph parameters of the graphs we find through the construction.
+The second column gives the Neumaier graph parameters of the graphs we find through the construction.
 The last column gives the number of pairwise non-isomorphic strictly Neumaier graphs we find from the construction.
+Note that by Remark \ref{rootSystems}, the entry for $n=4$ in Table \ref{tab:gamma1} will coincide with the entry for $n=3$ in Table \ref{tab:gamma2}.

-However, we have not been able to find more examples of perfect codes and quotients of $\Gamma_{n,2}^{(1)}$ and $\Gamma_{n,2}^{(2)}$ that lead to strictly Neumaier graphs.
+We have not been able to find more examples of perfect codes and quotients of $\Gamma_{n,2}^{(1)}$ and $\Gamma_{n,2}^{(2)}$ that lead to strictly Neumaier graphs.
+We plan to determine all conditions necessary for our approach to construct Neumaier graphs and apply our ideas to infinite families of graphs.
+However, we do not believe this is within the scope of the current paper.
 Therefore, we ask the following.

-\begin{problem} What strictly Neumaier graphs can be obtained as quotients of infinite edge-regular graphs $\Gamma_{n,m}^{(1)}$ and $\Gamma_{n,m}^{(2)}$? \end{problem}
+\begin{problem} What strictly Neumaier graphs can be obtained from quotients of infinite edge-regular graphs $\Gamma_{n,m}^{(1)}$ and $\Gamma_{n,m}^{(2)}$? \end{problem}

-We can also use two infinite edge-regular graphs to get a new infinite edge-regular graph by taking the cartesian product of the graphs (for the definition of cartesian product of graphs, see \cite{BH12}, for example).
+We can also use two infinite edge-regular graphs to get a new infinite edge-regular graph by taking the Cartesian product of the graphs (for the definition of Cartesian product of graphs, see \cite{BH12}, for example).